plants & microbes (IDIL program)

 - interdisciplinarity

-- learning in English
+- Learning in English

-The IDIL master’s degree in “Plant and Microbiological Sciences for the Agro-Environment,” short title Plants & Microbes offers the opportunity for advanced training through research in plant sciences and microbiology.
+The IDIL master’s degree in “Plant and Microbiological Sciences for the Agro-Environment,” short title Plants & Microbes offers the opportunity for high-level training through research in plant sciences and microbiology.
 The program includes the study of plants and/or microorganisms at the molecular and cellular levels, as well as at the organismal level in interaction with its agro-environment.

 The program is supported by a network of laboratories that is unique in the world, conducting research on a wide range of topics in the fields of plant sciences, microbiology, and biotic interactions in the agro-environment, with both fundamental and applied objectives.